-She has served on the FDA Pulmonary Allergy Drug Advisory and Allergenic Products Advisory Committees and NIH study sections and DSMBs.
-Dr. Apter's research concentrates on eliminating health disparities focusing on asthma and barriers to adherence, as well as the patient-provider relationship, and the impact of the health system and the social environment on patient health.
+Dr. Apter's research concentrates on eliminating health disparities focusing on asthma as a model for addressing social determinants of health and access to care.
+She has also studied barriers to adherence, the patient-provider relationship, and the impact of the health system.
 In 2000 Dr. Apter received a Mentored Clinical Research Scientist Award (K23) from the NHLBI to study modifiable predictors of adherence.
 This project has resulted in several publications and led to the awarding of an R01, an intervention study, in 2005, "Individualized Interventions to Improve Asthma."
 She received a second career development award on health literacy.
 These awards led to interventions studies including her current R18 (A Patient Advocate to improve real-world asthma management for inner city adults and PCORI (AS-1307-05218) grant: “Using IT to improve access, communication, and asthma in African-American and Hispanic/Latino adults”.
-These studies have led to a focus on how healthcare providers, patient stakeholders and administrators can work together to improve health outcomes in undeserved audlts .
+In June 2019 Dr. Apter was awarded an R01 From NHLBI: Clinic navigation and home visits to improve guideline-based care and outcomes in low income minority adults with asthma.: These studies have led to a focus on how healthcare providers, patient stakeholders and administrators can work together to improve health outcomes in undeserved audlts .
 Asthma is used a s a model of a chronic disease.
-Many of the patient shave comorbidities and histories of exposure to tobacco.
+Many of the patients share comorbidities and histories of exposure to tobacco.
+She has served on the FDA Pulmonary Allergy Drug Advisory and Allergenic Products Advisory Committees and NIH study sections and DSMBs.